ConnectingApps/DocMySwagApp/README.md

 ## Can I use my own document type?
 It is open source for a reason.
 If your document type is not supported, feel free to add a project into the solution that does support it.

+## Can Connecting Apps help me?
+Yes!
+We can help you with this or other .NET Core projects.
+Feel free to [contact us](http://www.connectingapps.net/contact/)